mdrobulis/RevitClojureREPL/README.md

 Its also a good idea to turn on "Implicit CR in every LF", it makes (doc <sym>) output look nice;

-Backspace in PuTTY works perfectly, as oposed to telnet terminal.

 Only drawback, arrow keys don't work, so good luck deleting half your expression when fixing a typo.

 !!!
-WARNING !!!
+WARNING 1 !!!
 Socket REPL does not provide revit transaction context.

-TODO: Add a macro that will force all reads and writes to queue and run on Main Revit thread inside transaction.
+!!!
+WARNING 2 !!!
+Always Exit by typing

+	:repl/quit

+otherwise Revit will crash

 Navisworks API is thread safe, so no extra precautions are needed, nock your self out with (thread) and pmap....